y2keno/Unit_13_Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
+    The main advantage is being able to make changes with any of the VM's in the network.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
+- Install Docker.io
-- ...
+- Install python3-pip
+- Install Docker Python module
+- Download and launch a Docker web container.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.